 As our founders returned to Singapore, they wondered if they could do the same thing in Singapore.
 They continued to walk the streets of the Red Light District in Singapore, Geylang for a year and their hearts grew in compassion towards the street ladies, trapped in prostitution.
 This led them to start Tamar Village.

-The 1st Skill Centre for the Ladies Focus was set up.
+A Skill Centre for the Ladies Focus was set up.
 Outreaches to street ladies began.
 Classes for skills such as baking and jewelry making were conducted.

 We began to see ladies come to the centre to seek an alternative lifestyle as a personal choice and a desire for a new change in life.